yu-z/hcDMR_caller/README.md

 We thank Christopher J Hale for modifying methratio.py from BSMAP and generating TAIR10_v2.cytosine.gz.

 If you use hcDMR caller in your published work, we kindly ask you to cite the following paper which describes the central algorithms used in hcDMR caller:
-* [1] Large-scale comparative epigenomics reveals hierarchical regulation of non-CG methylation in Arabidopsis.
-2017.
-XXX
+* [1] Zhang Y#, Harris J#, Liu Q#, Liu W, Ausin I, Long Y, Xiao L, Feng L, Chen X, Chen X, Zhan L, Feng S, Li J, Wang F, Zhai J, Jacobsen S. Large-scale comparative epigenomics reveals hierarchical regulation of non-CG methylation in Arabidopsis.
+PNAS.
+2018, 115(5):E1069-E1074
-* [2] BSMAP: whole genome bisulfite sequence MAPping program.
-BMC Bioinformatics.
-2009 Jul 27;10:232.